fir3wa1-k3r/DevJournal/_posts/2018-10-17-File-Transfer-cheatsheet.md

 <br>
 <br>
 	You need to install twistd program to use this technique.
 You can do this by running `sudo apt-get install twistd` command on your terminal or any equivalent package manager.
+    You can start the twistd FTP server by running `$twistd ftp` command on the terminal.
+The service starts and runs in the background.
+By default the twistd service runs on port 2121, we can customize the port.
+This also allows anonymous login and hence the credentials can also be changed if needed.
+The twistd FTP service uses `/usr/local/ftp` as the default root directory for the file server.
+You can modify it by using the switch `-r` or `--root=` and provide the path.